entropyxyz/entropy-core/crypto/README.md

   - `communication-manager` (TO BE DEPRECATED, see note below) - AKA, the previous block's proposer.
 The CM is run by the previous block-proposer, and is responsible for choosing and notifying signing parties for each user signing-tx in the previous block.
     - Currently, each node must notify the communication manager what shares they hold (`send_ip_address`), after which, the CM chooses the parties.
     - After implementing Partitions, all info about which nodes hold which shares will be stored on-chain, and this call will be eliminated.
-  - `Partition` - (unimpl) Entropy nodes are partitioned into one of $N$ Partitions.
+  - `partition` - (unimpl) Entropy nodes are partitioned into one of $N$ Partitions.
 Nodes from the same Partition have equivalent secret keyshare information.
-Each Partition has a Partition Leader, who broadcasts messages to the Partition, eg., when receiving shares from new users.
+    - To be deprecated 2022-08-26: Each Partition has a Partition Leader, who broadcasts messages to the Partition, eg., when receiving shares from new users.
+    - instead: `new_user`: user contacts all nodes in the network directly with a message containing that node's share
+      - why: reduces complexity, avoids issue of malicious committee leader

 The utility crates in this repo are:
 - `kvdb` - An encrypted key-value datastore